Note: This article has been updated for Pagico 9.7.

 Your database will grow with an increasing number of projects, so it's important to categorize your projects well before they get out of control.
 To manage projects, you can put them in Collections, or tag them with keywords.
 This article covers an optimal approach to tagging your projects, so that you can take advantage of the powerful tag browser which allows you to navigate your projects in a hierarchical structure.

 The tag browser is located in the Projects list view.
 You can see it by clicking on the “Projects” item in the sidebar.
-This tag browser is smart enough to analyze your tag usage and generate a tree structure automatically.
-So all you need to do is to tag your projects properly.
+This tag browser allows you to browse project by one or a combination of tags, so all you need to do is to tag your projects properly.

 Tagging your projects